0xcoinflasher/coin-flasher/README.md

 # coin-flasher
-Coin Flasher is a software application that lets users flash multiple major cryptocurrencies.
+Coin Flasher is a software application that lets users flash multiple major cryptocurrencies such as USDT and Solana and Dogecoin.
 All wallets (NOT EXCHANGES) are supported.
 I developed this software for research and educational purposes after searching the internet endlessly and finding out that everything out there was fake.

 Get Coin Flasher here: https://www.coinflasher.online or contact us via X (twitter) at: https://twitter.com/0xcoinflasher.